History & heritage

 For travellers seeking tranquillity, this coherence between architecture, decoration and service makes all the difference.
 Guests do not come here to collect design effects, but to inhabit a space conceived with restraint.
 Couples naturally find a setting conducive to privacy, while lovers of characterful places appreciate the way the hotel turns defensive heritage into a residential experience.
 At Cap Rocat, the room is not merely a functional chapter of the stay: it is one of its centres of gravity, a space in which one fully understands what it means to stay in a fortress opened to the Mediterranean.

-Dining
+The Dining Experience

-For travellers, dining at Cap Rocat can become a daily anchor.
-In the morning, it sets the tone for a day lived without hurry.
-At midday, it accompanies the return from a swim, a book on the terrace or an excursion nearby.
-In the evening, it often offers the most theatrical moment, not through excess, but because Mediterranean light and the site’s architecture naturally compose a memorable scene.
-Couples in particular find a setting that feels exactly right, where intimacy does not need to be manufactured.
+For travellers, the table at Cap Rocat can become a daily anchor.
+In the morning, it sets the tone for a day without haste.
+At noon, it accompanies the return from a swim, a terrace read, or an excursion.
+In the evening, it takes on a more theatrical dimension.
+The Mediterranean light and the architecture of the site create a memorable scene.

 Spa & wellbeing